KLN (company): Mainland China

 In 2003, in collaboration with a joint venture partner, the first logistics centre in China was developed.
 In 2005, the China division acquired a 70% equity interest in EAS, and the new joint entity was renamed Kerry EAS Logistics (KEAS).
 EAS, a Chinese state-owned enterprise, was one of the leading domestic freight and warehousing entities in China at the time.
 As of the end of 2016, KEAS managed approximately 5 e6sqft of self-owned logistics facilities and approximately 8 e6sqft of leased logistics facilities in China.
 The revenue in Mainland China was HK$8 billion, or about 38% of the total group revenue.

 A joint venture was formed between SF Holding and KLN in 2023 to provide ground handling services for international cargo at Ezhou Huahu International Airport.

 Taiwan

 In 2004, KLN commenced freight forwarding operations in Taiwan.
 In 2008, they acquired an initial equity interest in Kerry TJ Logistics, previously named "T. Join Transportation Co., Ltd".
 As of the end of 2016, KLN held a total equity interest of approximately 49.67% in Kerry TJ Logistics.
 Kerry TJ Logistics is a major logistics service provider in Taiwan whose shares have been listed on the Taiwan Stock Exchange since 1990.
 It has an extensive distribution network supported by a fleet of more than 3,000 trucks.

 Southeast Asia

 Kerry Express at AIA Capital Center Building in Bangkok.

 KLN's business in ASEAN (Southeast Asia) started in 2002, with both integrated logistics and international freight forwarding operations in Thailand.
 In 2003, KLN completed the development of a logistics centre, with a total GFA of approximately 181000 sqft, in Thailand's largest sea port in Laem Chabang, south of Bangkok.
 In 2004, KLN acquired an initial equity interest in Kerry Siam Seaport Limited (formerly Siam Seaport Terminal & Warehouses Co., Ltd.).
 As of 2013, KLN holds 79.52% interest in Kerry Siam Seaport Limited.
 Kerry Siam Seaport Limited operates Kerry Siam Seaport, a multi-purpose port terminal located near Laem Chabang.

+Since 2004, KLN has continued to expand into other ASEAN countries by establishing international freight offices in Singapore, Malaysia, Indonesia, Cambodia, the Philippines, Vietnam and Myanmar.
 As of 2013, KLN managed approximately 6 e6sqft of completed self-owned facilities (representing an attributable GFA of approximately 4 e6sqft) and approximately 3 e6sqft of leased facilities in Thailand where Kerry Logistics trades as Kerry Express.

-Since 2004, KLN has continued to expand into other ASEAN countries by establishing international freight offices in Singapore, Malaysia, Indonesia, Cambodia, the Philippines, Vietnam and Myanmar.

 In March 2024, KLN completed the distribution of its entire shares of KEX Express (Thailand) Public Company Limited, a public company with limited liability registered in Thailand and listed on The Stock Exchange of Thailand (stock code: KEX), in the form of special dividend to Shareholders, and KEX Express Thailand ceased to be a subsidiary of KLN.